 8. Commercial Real Estate Investment Trusts

 REITs have significantly impacted the Miami commercial real estate market with low-interest rates and a strong job market.
-A record 24.2 million people visited Miami in 2019 (16.3 million overnight and 7.9 million day-trippers), and the city’s population has grown by nearly 19.73% since the 2010 census to reach 442,241 thousand people in 2020.
+A record 24.2 million people visited Miami in 2019 (16.3 million overnight and 7.9 million day-trippers), , according to the Greater Miami Convention & Visitors Bureau.
+The city’s population has grown by nearly 19.73% since the 2010 census to reach 442,241 thousand people in 2020.

 Additionally, the greater Miami-Dade County, FL, has over 2.7 million people.
 Miami metro totals over 6.1 million residents.
 The combination of this growth and institutional investment from outside developers has meant more rapid growth than would otherwise be possible and consistent interest in the region.